-Esmaili delivered that the suspect, whom he alleged had been tasked with drawing up and dealing with cultural “infiltration” projects, were arrested by using Iranian intelligence and protection companies “more than a 12 months ago”.
+Esmaili delivered that the suspect, whom he alleged had been tasked with drawing up and dealing with cultural “infiltration” projects, was arrested using Iranian intelligence and protection companies “more than 12 months ago”.

 A London-based British Council worker, Aras Amiri, was arrested in Iran in 2018.

 A pal of the sentenced woman diagnosed her as Aras Amiri to the Reuters news business enterprise.
 At the same time, the British newspaper The Telegraph reported that one in all Amiri’s family contributors confirmed she become the person sentenced.
 Monday’s statement brought on an instantaneous response from London, with the United Kingdom’s Foreign & Commonwealth Office (FCO) pronouncing it became “very concerned” using the Iranian circulate.
 “We have not been able to confirm any further information at this stage and are urgently seeking statistics similarly,” an FCO spokesperson told Al Jazeera.

 We do no longer paintings in Iran’

 The British Council is a cultural and educational company with branches around the arena.
 Funding from the United Kingdom’s foreign workplace makes up about 15 percentage of its reasonable profits.

 According to the company’s internet site, it is not a “bodily gift” in Iran.

 Ciaran Devane, the British Council’s leader govt, said the organization had not but “been capable of verifying” whether or not the unnamed female cited through Esmaili become an employee.